 Q: What is your favorite band/singer?

 A: I'm such a fan of music more than a follower of a particular artist, however there's always a few artists who rarely disappoint me.
 I've been following Muse for eons, and Florence and the Machine before they ever got radio play.
 I love falling in love with little known artists and getting my friends to fall in love with them too.
-I still lean toward discovering new songs that aren't huge hits, and I try sharing them on my Facebook page now and then.
-I have Mumford & Sons, Ed Sheeran, and 30 Seconds to Mars as examples of current stuff, but rest assured, I have a huge playlist of old school music and Indie.
+Check out my music page to see what songs I associate with some of my books.

 Q: And what movies, series or Tv-Shows do You like?

 A: Not so much a big TV watcher anymore, but I'll totally admit to watching anything with Chef Ramsey.
-I love the classic Twilight Zone, Seinfeld, Three's Company (any shows from that era!), and the first three seasons of True Blood.
-I will openly admit I have not had cable for the last 10 years because I made the decision to cut costs.
-However, I've recently acquired a Roku and plan to get a Netflix account to do some major catching up.
-As far as movies go, I don't even know if I could name a "top" because I'd have to break it down by genre.
+I love the classic Twilight Zone, Seinfeld, Three's Company (any shows from that era!), and most supernatural adult shows.
+I am a huge movie buff, however.
 I watch everything from Tarantino to Amelie.
 Clash of the Titans to Pitch Black.
 Sense & Sensibility to Minority Report.
 Bringing up Baby to Some Kind of Wonderful.
 Schindler's List to Meet the Parents.
-I'm a huge movie buff, and I don't discriminate by genre, country, language, or age.

 Q: Did you have any scene that while writing made you cry?